Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/exam-practice/cloud-numbers/ebs-numbers.md

 * Remember that Max Volume size if _16TiB_
 * And max IOPS is _64,000 IOPS_
 * Min Volume size is 4GiB
+* Amazon EBS delivers about _90 percent_ of the provisioned IOPS performance 99.9 percent of the time over a given year.

 __Amazon EBS General Purpose SSD (gp2/gp3)__
 * __gp3__: Baseline 3,000 IOPS and 125 MB/s throughput, cheaper than gp2 if you don’t need more than that.